 Course updated: February 2025.

-Anxiety UK: a national charity established in 1970 to provide support and services to those suffering from all anxiety disorders, obsessive compulsive disorder, generalised anxiety disorder, panic attacks, social phobia, simple phobia, phobia and tranquiliser issues.
-To access the Anxiety UK website, click the following link:
+Anxiety UK (opens in a new tab) are a national charity established in 1970 to provide support and services to those suffering from all anxiety disorders, obsessive compulsive disorder, generalised anxiety disorder, panic attacks, social phobia, simple phobia, phobia, and tranquiliser issues.

-Breathing Space: a free, confidential phone line you can call when you're feeling down.
+Breathing Space (opens in a new tab) are a free, confidential phone line you can call when you're feeling down.
 You might be worried about something - money, work, relationships, exams - or maybe you're just feeling fed up and can't put your finger on why.
-To access the Breathing Space website, click the following link:

-Health Unlocked Anxiety Support: helps people with general anxiety and anxiety from health related reasons.
-To access Health Unlocked Anxiety Support click the following link:
+Health Unlocked Anxiety Support (opens in a new tab) helps people with general anxiety and anxiety from health-related reasons.